mekhub/alphafold/README.md

 Should get the same answer as above linear case!

 ## Contributing
 More information on making contributions coming soon.
-For now, you can fork the repo and pull request.